 The house and location go back even further than the coffee house, though: the buildings lining the street outside (Himmelpfortgasse) make the nearby State Opera House (built in 1869) look like a mere baby.

 Not that number 6 need be shy about its own history.
-A plaque outside lets visitors know that a couple of famous visitors to Vienna once showed off their musical talents inside the building.
+A plaque outside lets visitors know that a couple of adopted sons of Vienna once showed off their musical talents inside the building.
 My rough translation:

 In 1788, Franz Jahn, the personal chef of Empress Maria Theresa, established a luxury restaurant (a so-called traiteurie) here which hosted famous concerts.
 Wolfgang Amadeus Mozart performed a piece of pastoral music by Handel in 1788, while Ludwig van Beethoven premiered a quintet for pianoforte and brass in 1797.